 This social media analytics tool uses Artificial Intelligence (AI) to find your target audience on social, the content they’re most interested in and the influencers they love.
 All of these make social media marketing and management easier and more effective for your business.

-Pros: Emplifi makes automating your social media management easy by enabling you to know your popular content, the best times to post, discover new content, and even targeting and recruiting influencers.
+Pros: Emplifi makes automating your social media management easy by enabling you to know your popular content, the best times to post, discover new content, and even target and recruit influencers.

 Cons: Lower-tier plans offer just a few months of history, which can be limiting if you’re more interested in analytics.